samerrak/ta-management-system/README.md

-# ta-management-system
+# Ta-Management-System 2022
-Full Stack - TA Management System
+Full Stack - TA Management System, Offering McGill Students, Professors, Admins and TAs a New SOA Solution

 Made By Samuel Bergeron and Samer Abdulkarim